OSGeo/grass/doc/development/submitting/submitting_c.md

 Use function names which fulfill the official GNU naming convention:
 <https://www.gnu.org/prep/standards/html_node/Names.html#Names>

-Instead of naming a function like: MyNewFunction() use underscores for seperation and lower case letters: my_new_function()`.
+Instead of naming a function like: MyNewFunction() use underscores for separation and lower case letters: my_new_function()`.

 ### Comments